-(3) Colombier Sponsor II LLC, our sponsor, is the record holder of the shares reported herein.
-Omeed Malik, our Chief Executive Officer and Chairman, is managing member of our sponsor and has voting and investment discretion with respect to the securities held of record by our sponsor and may be deemed to have or beneficial ownership of the securities

-- held directly by our sponsor.
+- (3) Colombier Sponsor II LLC, our sponsor, is the record holder of the shares reported herein.
+Omeed Malik, our Chief Executive Officer and Chairman, is the manager of Omeed Malik Advisors LLC, the managing member of the Sponsor and has voting and investment discretion with respect to the securities held of record by our sponsor and may be deemed to have or beneficial ownership of the securities held directly by our sponsor.
 All of our officers and directors are members of our sponsor.
-Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Includes up to 487,500 founder shares that will be forfeited depending on the extent to which the underwriters' overallotment option is exercised.
+Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Includes up to 562,500 founder shares that will be forfeited depending on the extent to which the underwriters' overallotment option is exercised.

 Immediately after this offering, our initial shareholders will beneficially own 20% of the then issued and outstanding ordinary shares (assuming they do not purchase any units in this offering).
 Only holders of Class B ordinary shares will have the right to appoint directors in any election held prior to or in connection with the completion of our initial business combination.
-Holders of our public shares will not have the right to appoint any directors to our board of directors prior to our initial business combination.
+Holders of our public shares will not have the right to appoint any directors prior to our initial business combination.
 Because of this ownership block, our initial shareholders may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions including our initial business combination.

 Our sponsor has committed to purchase an aggregate of 5,000,000 private placement warrants, at a price of \$1.00 per warrant, for an aggregate purchase price of \$5,000,000, in a private placement that will close simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder thereof to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment as described in this prospectus.
 The private placement warrants are identical to the warrants included as part of the units sold in this offering, subject to certain limited exceptions as described in this prospectus.
 If we do not complete our initial business combination within the completion window, the private placement warrants will expire worthless.
-The private placement warrants are subject to the transfer restrictions described below.
-Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants included in the units being sold in this offering.
+The private placement warrants have terms and provisions that are identical to those of the warrants included in the units being sold in this offering.